rockit-astro/pipelined/README.md

 `pipeline` is a commandline utility for configuring the pipeline.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the observatory software architecture and instructions for developing and deploying the code.

 ### Configuration

 Configuration is read from json files that are installed by default to `/etc/pipelined`.